Biden Is Worried About Gas Prices? He Should Bust OPEC.

-President Joe Biden is tapping into about 8 percent of the United States’ Strategic Petroleum Reserve to stabilize spiraling gas prices, and he’s persuaded Britain, China, India, Japan, and Korea to draw down their reserves, too.
+President Joe Biden is tapping into about 8 percent of America’s Strategic Petroleum Reserve to stabilize spiraling gas prices, and he’s persuaded Britain, China, India, Japan, and Korea to draw down their reserves, too.
 This action will be taken, reportZolan Kanno-Youngs and Stanley Reed in TheNew York Times, “as a challenge” by the Organization of the Petroleum Exporting Countries, otherwise known as OPEC.

 But if we’re going to challenge OPEC, why not do so more effectively?
 Biden should bust this illegal cartel under the Sherman and Clayton antitrust laws that OPEC has been flouting for 60 years.